 - Once the teriyaki sauce begins to simmer, whisk in the cornstarch slurry.

-- Turn heat down to medium and continue whisking until it thickens.
+- Turn heat down to medium heat and continue whisking until it thickens and you reach your desired consistency.

 How to Use Teriyaki Sauce